Get Help For Yourself

 What Is a Safety Plan?

 A safety plan is a personalized, practical plan that can help you avoid dangerous situations and know the best way to react when you’re in danger.

-If you’re experiencing abuse or are in an unhealthy relationship, you should create a safety plan.
+If you’re experiencing abuse or are in an unhealthy relationship, creating a safety plan can be very helpful.
 Whether you decide to end the relationship or stay, it’s a good idea to empower yourself with the knowledge of how to act in different scenarios.
 Create a safety plan using our interactive tool below.

 This project was supported by Grant No. 2007-TA-AX-K024 awarded by the Office on Violence Against Women, U.S. Department of Justice.
 The opinions, findings, conclusions, and recommendations expressed in this program are those of the authors and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.

 Depending on your situation, you might be planning to leave an abusive relationship, in the process of leaving or maybe you’ve already left.
 Or, maybe your friend or family member is experiencing abuse, and you are looking for ways to support them.
 Safety plans come in all shapes and sizes; they should be unique to the survivor’s needs in the moment.
 Check out a few tips by clicking on the tabs below.
 And remember, you can always contact us if you need help creating your own safety plan.
 Call 1-866-331-9474, chat here on our website or text “loveis” to 22522!

 Because violence could escalate when someone tries to leave, here are some things you might consider before you leave:

 - Keep any evidence of abuse, such as pictures of injuries, texts, emails, etc.

 - Keep a journal of all violent incidences, noting dates, events and threats made, if possible.
 Keep your journal in a safe place.

 - Know where you can go to get help.
 Tell someone what is happening to you.